 - Special projects (requires login)

-This is a page for materials relating to the University of Sydney anthropology honours seminar, The anthropology of mind and experience, offered in Semester 1, 2019 by Ryan Schram.
+This is a page for materials relating to the University of Sydney anthropology honours seminar, The anthropology of mind and experience, offered in Semester 1, 2019 and Sem 1, 2021 by Ryan Schram.

 Anthros, watch out for an introductory email from me very soon.
 To kick start our discussions this semester, I'd like you all to read this blog post by Marshall Sahlins, written in memory of Claude Lévi-Strauss at the time of his death:

 Sahlins, Marshall.
 2009.
 “On the Anthropology of Levi-Strauss.”
 AAA Blog.
 July 7. https://blog.americananthro.org/2009/07/07/on-the-anthropology-of-levi-strauss/.

 In our first class meeting, I'd like to hear what each of you think about Sahlins's claim that anthropology is in the midst of an “antistructuralist” moment?
 Do you agree?
 Is this a good thing?
 Why?
 Write some notes on this and bring them to class to share on February 26.